Games final could see Wimbledon repeat

 LONDON (Reuters) - Top seed Roger Federer could meet Britain’s Andy Murray in the Olympic tennis final in a repeat of their Wimbledon showdown earlier this month, after the pair were drawn on opposite sides of the competition on Thursday.

-World number one and 17-times grand slam champion Federer, seeking his first Olympic singles medal, will play Colombia’s Alejandro Falla in the opening round.
+World number one and 17-time grand slam champion Federer, seeking his first Olympic singles medal, will play Colombia’s Alejandro Falla in the opening round.

 Federer, who beat Murray to a secure a record-equaling seventh Wimbledon title, battled back from two sets down to beat Falla in the Wimbledon first round in 2010.